Service-Design-Studio/1d-final-project-2023-sds-2023-team-03/README.md

 ## Project Overview

 The application is utlises Puma's internal data and its competitor's data (open sourced) to generate relevant insights and visuals to guide business strategy and decisions.
-Do take note that Puma;'s internal data will be seeded due to the nature of non-disclosure.
+Do take note that Puma's internal data will be seeded due to the nature of non-disclosure.

 ## Technologies